 The £1,000 bursary is awarded to a final year drama school student of East Asian origin who in the opinion of the judging panel has best demonstrated they have the talent, skills and commitment to succeed as a professional actor.

-To be eligible, students must be in their second year of a three year BA acting course or musical theatre course at a Drama UK or Conservatoire UK accredited drama school.
+To be eligible, students must be in their second year of a three year BA acting course or musical theatre course at a former Drama UK or Conservatoire UK accredited drama school.

 To find out more contact [email protected]